goncaloalvarez/ios-module-architecture/wiki/Component.md

 Just to name a few.
 In a complex environment, only those responsibilities are enough to fill our view controllers with a lot of code.
 Thinking about that, it seems a good idea to move things away from them whenever we can.

-The first thing we could detatch would be the pure visual objects that are living inside them.
+The first thing we could do is detach the pure visual objects that are living inside them.
 All buttons, labels, table views and input fields that compose a screen could live inside another `UIView` subclass that would bind them all together.
 Here we present the first box of our `Module`:

 # Component

-- **TODO** - component description
+- A Component can be described as a pure visual composition of view objects (UIView, NSView, etc) or it's subclasses, including other components.
+It defines the arrangement of all children visual objects.

-- **TODO** - `Configuration` description
+- Components should have their sate changed via `Configuration` objects.
+These objects should fully define every visual and content property of the component, from background colors to attributed strings for every label.

 # Advantages